L3S/ndid_SiameseNetworks/README.md

 On a SLURM cluster provided by L3S Research Center utilizing A100 Nvidia GPUs.

 An interactive demo with real-time duplicate detection is _Work In Progress_.

+## CNN Models & Weights

+All the models are stored in the [model](sidd/model) directory.
+Most of them, except Alexnet have Imagenet1k pre-trained weights.
+Alexnet was trained on Imagenet1k using [our script](scripts/train_alexnet.py).